kiavashp/kiavashp.github.io/docs/_words/old-mans-boots.md

 A third of my life I'd spent on that boat, and it was almost done.
 Just a couple more days and she'd be ready for sea.
 A thing of beauty she was.
 You should have seen her back then.
 Sweeping curves and pristine paint, blue like the summer sky.

 I was sitting on the pier when Mike walked up, watching my boat bob in the waves.
 The sky was glowing burnt orange across the upper decks.
-The light off her front window nearly blinded me.
+The sun off her front window nearly blinded me.
 But damn if it wasn't dazzling.

 "Hey there, Charlie."
 His words shook me, I suppose because I had forgotten about the world for a moment, if you know what I mean.